The Dustman and the Judge

 The Trusted Thief

-The dustman sadly told his two friends that they must go without him, for he had no choice but to stay in Stamboul and start saving all over again.
-So bitterly disappointed was he, so broken in spirit, that as he went about his work he moaned and sighed, and often wiped away a tear.
+The dustman sadly told his two friends that they must go without him, for he had no choice but to stay in Stamboul and start saving all over again from scratch.
+So bitterly disappointed was he and so broken in spirit, that as he went about his work he moaned and sighed, and often wiped away a tear.

 "What is it?" she said, approaching him.
 "Why are you sad?"